hardstriker/SmartCard-Scripts/SmartCard enabled sudo/README.md

 # SmartCard only for 'sudo' command

+Mac OS X Sierra 10.12.6 and above has this enabled by default.

 The following package will complete the following two items when pushed out with Jamf Pro:

 1. Use the following command to backup the current 'sudo' settings as a pre-install script: